semrush/intergalactic/website/docs/components/select/select.md

 @## DropdownMenu

-You can read about the dropdown list, its content, and states in [DropdownMenu](/components/dropdown-menu/).
+Read about the dropdown list, its content, and states in [DropdownMenu](/components/dropdown-menu/).

 @## Multiselect